lit-robotics/libcamera-rs/README.md

   - Writting a C++ wrapper in Rust is quite difficult because many features do no translate to Rust well: polymorphism, function overloading, templates, etc. There are tools to generate C++ bindings, but they usually break for anything more complex or result in even more boilerplate code than an additional C layer.
 - List-like structures (`CameraConfiguration`, `ControlList`) are not indexable
   - It is impossible to implement `Index` and `IndexMut` traits for these structures, because traits can only return reference to an existing data within structure.
 Most of the libcamera wrappers return newtype variants, making them incompatible with indexing.

-# Random notes

-- libcamera's `FrameBuffer` has `FrameMetadata`, which by default is uninitialized with no way of checking that.
-It must only be read once attached `Request` is executed.
-This is hard to track, because our request accepts trait `AsFrameBuffer` to support other allocators and we can't attach a bool field to a trait.
-As a temporary fix, we set `FrameMetadata::status` to `u32::MAX` when `FrameBuffer` is created, which we can use to check if metadata was initialized.
-This way `AsFrameBuffer::metadata()` can return `None` instead of reading uninitialized memory.

 ## License